Even though cheap holidays is one of the benefits of camping, costs may still blow the budget, particularly if you are starting out.

 If you need to hire a car, consider hiring a campervan or motor home instead and half of your camping setup is taken care of.

 23: Strap gear directly to the roof racks

-Check out our detailed instructions in The Campus on how to safely tie gear to the roof racks.
+Check out our detailed instructions on how to safely tie gear to the roof racks.